theobald-software/theobald-software.github.io/content/_en/xtract-is/hierarchy/paramerization.md

 lang: en_GB
 ---

-### About
-Some of the values that can be entered or selected in the component's UI can be dynamically changed at SSIS package runtime.
-This is explained in section [Parameterization](/../parameterization). <br>
-This section lists the component's fields and custom properties which can be dynamically changed at runtime.
+{% include _content/en/parametrization/parametrization-about.md  %}

 ### Parameterization using SSIS Variables
-The following fields in the component or the component's custom properties allow entry of an SSIS variable (instead of a hard coded value):
+The following fields and/or custom properties of the component allow entry of an SSIS variable:

 |Field Name|Comment|
 |:----|:----|